Skip to content

 .build();

-To support various project needs, we provide parsers for other common configuration file formats:
+To support various project needs and preferences, we provide parsers for other common configuration file formats:

 Consider the following scenario: